tytydraco/yessleep/out/My_parents_told_me_not_to_look_back_I_didnt_listen.md

  As we walked, the surface became muddier.
 The only way we could walk was to lift our feets up one by one.
 The only thing leading us was Chris’s torchlight and my memory.

 “Ew, do y’all smell a disgusting odour?”
 Linette asked, with a disgusted face.
-All of us looked at one another, with a confused expression.
-However, the atrocious odor hit us moments later as we walked towards Linette.
+The atrocious odor hit us moments later as we walked towards Linette.
 The smell was simply too horrendous to be described.
 What I can say is that it gave off an old rotten smell, which is similar to decomposed matter.

 “Why is the ground getting softer and more moist?”
 Joel questioned.